pefarrell/pefarrell.github.io/index.md

   <a href="https://zhangshuo-lsec.github.io/">Shuo Zhang</a>, and
   <a href="https://lsec.cc.ac.cn/~zwy/">Weiying Zheng</a>.</p>

-<p>2025-12-11: I will give a seminar in the <a href="https://seminar-nm.karlin.mff.cuni.cz/">Numerical Mathematics</a> series at Charles University, Prague, Czechia.</p>

 <h2 id="news">News</h2>

+<p>2025-12-11: I gave a seminar in the <a href="https://seminar-nm.karlin.mff.cuni.cz/">Numerical Mathematics</a> series at Charles University, Prague, Czechia.</p>

 <p>2025-12-04: I hosted <a href="https://www.niallmadden.ie/">Niall Madden</a> for a <a href="https://www.maths.ox.ac.uk/node/72400">talk in the Computational Mathematics and Applications Seminar series</a>.</p>